BDoreen/BDoreen/README.md

 - 🌱 I’m currently learning Software Engineering (B.Sc.) at ORT Braude College.
 - 🌎 I'm living in Israel.
-- 🔭 I'm currently working as a low-level developer at Rogat Engineering.
+- 🔭 I'm currently working as a software developer.
 - 👩‍💻 The latest project I worked on is with javaFX, I've studied it for couple of days - **[MineMeoper](https://github.com/BDoreen/MineSweeper)**
 - 📫 How to reach me - **dorinbeery@gmail.com**